2ez4ai/2ez4ai.github.io/_posts/2020-12-06-inference-ml09.md

 However, as there are $n-1$ variables each with $k$ states, the computation needs to sum the probability over $k^{n-1}$ values and would scale exponentially with the length of the chain.
 To simplify the computation, we can leverage *variable elimination*.

-The key of *variable elimination* is in *reagrranging the order* of the summations and the multiplications.
+The key of *variable elimination* is in *rearranging the order* of the summations and the multiplications.
 Specifically, the marginal distribution follows that

 $$\begin{aligned}P(x_n)&=\sum_{x_1}\sum_{x_2}\dots\sum_{x_{n-1}}P(x_1)\prod_{i=2}^nP(x_i\vert x_{i-1})\\&=\sum_{x_{n-1}}P(x_n\vert x_{n-1})\cdot \sum_{x_{n-2}}P(x_{n-1}\vert x_{n-2})\cdot\dots\cdot \sum_{x_{1}}P(x_{2}\vert x_{1})P(x_1).\end{aligned}$$